WebAssembly/design/FutureFeatures.md

   check of a call to a heterogeneous table;
 * any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes.

+### Memset and Memcpy Operators

+Copying and clearing large memory regions is very common, and making these operations fast is architecture dependent.
+Although this can be done in the MVP via `i32.load` and `i32.store`, this requires more bytes of code and forces VMs to recognize the loops as well.
+The following operators can be added to improve
+performance:

+* `move_memory`: Copy data from a source memory region to destination region;
+   these regions may overlap: the copy is performed as if the source region was first copied to a temporary buffer, then the temporary buffer is copied to the destination region
+* `set_memory`: Set all bytes in a memory region to a given byte

+We expect that WebAssembly producers will use these operations when the region size is known to be large, and will use loads/stores otherwise.

+TODO: determine how these operations interact w/ shared memory.